History of the Jews in Peru: 21st century

-In addition, the León Pinelo school operates since April 24, 1946, and serves as the city's only Jewish school, educating 90% of local Jews.
+Additionally, the León Pinelo school operates since April 24, 1946, and serves as the city's only Jewish school, educating 90% of local Jews.
 A recreational club, Hebraica, also exists in La Molina Avenue since 1956.

 The northeastern city of Iquitos has maintained its small community of Amazonian Jews (also called "Iquitos Jews"), of mixed Moroccan Sephardic, Ashkenazi, and/or Indigenous Peruvian descent, observing some form of Jewish traditions and customs.
 Some have claimed that there exists a kind of pressure exerted upon this community to adhere to customs that are normative in the broader Jewish community; though these customs have been characterised as specifically Ashkenazi, they are often in fact matters of Jewish law recognised by non-Ashkenazi Jews throughout the world as binding.
 Iquitos Jews' unique practices and customs are syncretic to varying degrees, influenced by Catholicism and local traditional spiritual traditions.
 Thus, they come from the mix of Peruvian and Jewish cultures.
 This community has been rather isolated from the rest of the Peruvian Jewish community, which is concentrated in Lima.

 The Iquitos community's claims of Jewish status have been subjected to some question by the Orthodox Jewish leaders of Lima, as the only people Jewish law considers to be Jews are those who are born to a Jewish mother, or who have formally converted.
 Because the community itself says that its founding members were Jewish men and non-Jewish women, their descendants are not always considered Jewish by Jews who adhere to Jewish law.
 In the late 20th century, some descendants in Iquitos began to study Judaism and eventually made formal conversions in 2002 and 2004 with the aid of a sympathetic American rabbi from Brooklyn.
 A few hundred were given permission to make aliyah to Israel.
 By 2014, nearly 150 more Iquitos Jews had emigrated to Israel.
 These waves comprised an estimated 80% of the community in Peru, which now numbers only 50 individuals.

 In Cuzco, the community was numbered at 200 to 300 people in 2015.

 In 2023, the Peruvian ambassador in Tel Aviv reported that around 100 Peruvian citizens had been recruited as reservists of the Israel Defense Forces.

+In 2026, Peruvian president José María Balcázar claimed that Jews were partially responsible for World War II during a speech before Lima's Chamber of Commerce.
+Balcázar later apologised through an official statement following condemnation by the AJP and the Israeli and German embassies.